hackclub/hackpad/hackpads/PegokuPad/README.md

 # PegokuPad
 This is my first Macropad.
 It has 16 switches, one being a rotary encoder.
 It uses KMK.

+## Inspiration
+I always wanted to do an Stream Deck-like device and when I found out I could do the HackPad I went all in.
+Wanted to have a keyboard with the ability to directly launch apps.

+## Challenges
+The hardest part was understanding how the Switch matrix works.

 # Hackpad
 ![image](assets/image.png)
 # PCB